ChengxiYang/git-demo-01/readme.txt

+@Author: Elder Jiang
+@Time: 2021/9/5 15:00:00
-This is a test file for git.
+This is a demo file for git.
-2021/9/5 15:00:00
 Have fun with learn git!
-Git is a distributed version control system distributed under the GPL!
+Git is a distributed version control system.
-Author: Elder Jiang
+Git is a free software distributed under GPL.
+Git has a mutable index called stage